-During 2012, our compensation committee reviewed our incentive structure which, pursuant to the annual incentive plan and long-term equity grants, emphasizes return on equity (primarily of the title business), pre-tax margin (of the title business), and stock price.
-We also continue to emphasize our acquisition strategy related to our portfolio companies.
-As certain of our executives, including some of our named executive officers, spend a substantial amount of time and resources on our acquisition business strategy and portfolio companies in which we have invested, the compensation committee determined that it was appropriate to implement a new incentive program that would be focused on the success of our diversified investments.
+During 2012, our compensation committee reviewed our incentive structure which, pursuant to the annual incentive plan and long-term equity grants, emphasizes return on equity of the title business, pre-tax margin of the title business, and FNF stock price.
+As FNF has become much more heavily involved with making significant investments in other companies and purchasing a controlling interest in those other companies, it has become important to recognize and reward specific executives who are key to the success of those outside investments.
+The compensation committee determined that FNF needed to adopt a long-term incentive which would recognize and emphasize our acquisition strategy related to our portfolio companies.
+The executives who participate in this new long-term incentive, including some of our named executive officers, spend a substantial amount of time and resources on our acquisition business strategy and portfolio companies in which we have invested.
 Consequently, in September 2012, we awarded new long-term cash incentive awards under our omnibus plan that are intended to measure and reward the success of our diversified investments in Remy International, Inc., American Blue Ribbon Holdings, LLC and Ceridian Corporation (the "Investments") over multiple measurement periods between July 1, 2012 through December 31, 2016 (the "Performance Period"), and to incentivize the participating executives to identify additional portfolio companies in which we should invest.
 As achieving above average investment returns from these portfolio company acquisitions is beneficial to us and our shareholders, the program is intended to incentivize and reward the executives who are significantly involved in our diversified investments in the portfolio companies by aligning a portion of the executive's long-term incentive compensation with the return on investment relating to each Investment.
-The program is also designed to help us generate net income and aid in retention of the executives by imposing net income and service-based vesting conditions on payments under the program.
+The program is also designed to aid in retention of the executives by imposing net income and service-based vesting conditions on payments under the program.